ota-meshi/eslint-plugin-node-dependencies/CONTRIBUTING.md

     Fill in the rule's meta information in the `meta` object.
 This includes a short description, its category, type, and more.

     Note: Do not set `recommended: true`.
-This will add your rule to the `regex/recommended` configuration.
-We view additions to the `regex/recommended` configuration as breaking changes.
-If you want your rule to be included in the `regex/recommended` configuration in the next major release, leave the generated TODO comment as is.
+This will add your rule to the `node-dependencies/recommended` configuration.
+We view additions to the `node-dependencies/recommended` configuration as breaking changes.
+If you want your rule to be included in the `node-dependencies/recommended` configuration in the next major release, leave the generated TODO comment as is.

     Once you added a short description and the category, run `npm run update`.
 This will update a few generated files to include your rule in the website and more.

 1. Implement your rule:

-    The `createVisitor` function will be where you implement your rule.
-The `regexpContext` object contains information and methods that you will need for static analysis, reporting, and fixing.
-Use `messageId`s for report and suggestion messages.
+    The `createRule` function will be where you implement your rule.

-    The [`no-empty-capturing-group`](./lib/rules/no-empty-capturing-group.ts) and [`no-octal`](./lib/rules/no-octal.ts) rules are good examples to see how we usually implement rules.
+    The [`valid-engines`](./lib/rules/valid-engines.ts) and [`valid-semver`](./lib/rules/valid-semver.ts) rules are good examples to see how we usually implement rules.

 1. Test your rule: